benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 ### Package Install and Validator

-Install the `FluentValidation` package via the IDE's nuget package manager or via CLI `dotnet add package FluentValidation` then I'm going to create the following class:
+We must first install the `FluentValidation` package via the IDE's nuget package manager or via CLI `dotnet add package FluentValidation` and then we can to create the following class:

 ```csharp
 public class CounterForm